Multi-spin probes for thermometry in the strong-coupling regime

 \subsection{Ultimate precision bounds}

 Focusing on equilibration processes, thermometry relies on the parameter estimation from the equilibrium state of a {\em probe}.
 A thermalised sample is coupled to a probe and the entire configuration is allowed to relax to equilibrium.
-The equilibrium state of the probe $(k_{\rm{B}} \defeq 1)$
+At weak coupling, the equilibrium state of the probe $(k_{\rm{B}} \defeq 1)$

 depends on the parameter under investigation, in this case, the temperature $T \defeq 1 / \beta$.
 The temperature may only be estimated via a set of $m$ indirect measurements on the equilibrium state of the probe.
-The equilibrium state is defined via the Hamiltonian of the probe $\hat{H}_p$ and $Z_p = \Tr[{{\rm exp}(-\beta \hat{H}_p)}]$.
+The equilibrium state is defined via the Hamiltonian of the probe $\hat{H}_p$ and $Z_p(\beta) = \Tr[{{\rm exp}(-\beta \hat{H}_p)}]$.

 The ultimate precision that may be attained via this parameter estimation protocol is understood from the Cramer-Rao inequality~\cite{Mehboudi:2019Rev}